Arka1803/MAARS_RT/Readme.md

 * The experimental parameters such as attack-effective windows (AEW), attack and victim task IDs and sampling rate of victim task will be different for each task set.
 The output is a CSV file that is stored in the `main/data/attack_probability` with the name `P_[file_name].csv.`

 * This script reads the schedule files located at `main/data/schedules/` as its input.
 The results are exported as a CSV file to the `data/attack_probability` directory and then plots the average of probabilities.

+* In each CSV file attack probability corresponding to eaqch schedule present in text file is in column 1.
+Overall the average probbailities are saved at 3rd column of `summary.csv` file.

 # Publication